MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 ### Active Directory requirements

 When a device that is domain joined creates a trust with Azure Active Directory, this scenario is referred to as a *Hybrid Azure Active Directory Join* scenario.
-Security settings management fully supports this scenario with the following requirements:
+Security settings management supports this scenario with the following requirements:

 - Azure Active Directory Connect (Azure AD Connect) must be synchronized to the tenant that is used from Microsoft Defender for Endpoint.
-- Hybrid Azure Active Directory Join must be configured in your environment (either through Federation or Azure AD Connect Sync).
 - Azure AD Connect Sync must include the device objects *in scope* for synchronization with Azure Active Directory (when needed for join).
 - Azure AD Connect rules for sync [must be modified for Server 2012 R2](/microsoft-365/security/defender-endpoint/troubleshoot-security-config-mgt#instructions-for-applying-computer-join-rule-in-aad-connect) (when support for Server 2012 R2 is needed).
 - All devices must register in the Azure Active Directory of the tenant that hosts Microsoft Defender for Endpoint.
 Cross-tenant scenarios aren't supported.